Defensible Space Inspection Program

 • Unfortunately, we cannot offer scheduled inspections at this time.
 Please refer to the schedule provided above.

 • Inspectors will never enter your property without permission.
-If an adult is not present, inspectors will either return at a later date or review areas that can be seen from the front or your property.
+If an adult is not present, inspectors will either return at a later date or review areas that can be seen from the front of your property.

-• Contact number,
+• Contact number

 • Property in compliance or property in violation